-During the current phase of the Structural Biology Research Program (FY2009-2013), researchers are developing additional innovative approaches for membrane protein production as well as structure determination, including methodologies that can be applied to protein complexes made up of multiple protein components, such as different types of proteins.
-The work during this phase is occurring at the two Centers for Innovation in Membrane Protein Production as well as through additional R01 grants.
+During the second phase of the Structural Biology Research Program (FY2009-2013), researchers developed additional innovative approaches for membrane protein production as well as structure determination, including methodologies that can be applied to protein complexes made up of multiple protein components, such as different types of proteins.
+The work during this phase occurred at the two Centers for Innovation in Membrane Protein Production as well as through additional R01 grants.

 Highlights of the Structural Biology program's major accomplishments are: